Mountains fall before this grief,

 This is the intuition I always had as a poet, but struggled and still struggle to express best.
 For me, good poetry has always offered, not just good form, but flashes of truth, the fullness of a human situation, uncovered through the formal effects of language.
 Like Kendrick's lyrics or "decolonize this place" stickers, it has role as an activist tool as much as a cellphone revealing police brutality.
 But it works through a three part process: 1) the materials are words, words with a range of sensory and intellectual properties: images, sounds, colors, concepts, textures, smells, tastes etc., 2) the form is the shape the materials take, how the words are arranged to produce the intended emotional effects, 3) the artistic vision is the emotional insight into human experience, it either succeeds or fails to honor the complexity of the world.
 The poet's openness is central: it is a demonstration of their ethical maturity to accept uncomfortable information and bring it to its corresponding aesthetic form.

 Of course poems are not absolute.
 The poem is not The Fullness of truth, but it is a fullness: a dimension, a window into part of the Fullness of truth.
 If the poet is open, honest and responsible, the completed poem is a gift to the broader world; it has political implications, and by being a compelling bodily experience, it has implications in all spheres of life.
 The poem becomes part of the reader's body and it is carried into the world.
-If it is sucessful, it becomes a new feature in the fabric of culture.
+If others resonate with the work, it becomes a shared reality and new feature in the fabric of culture.
 As Rich wrote, "poetry isn't revolution, but a way of knowing why it must come."

 A SHORT SPEECH FOR MY FRIENDS